crossplane/crossplane/design/one-pager-terrajet-metadata-extraction.md

 ### Proposed Metadata Format
-The proposed syntax for scraped metadata documents is YAML as we would also like the metadata to be human readable, searchable and maintainable, if needed.
+The proposed syntax for scraped metadata documents is YAML as we would also like the metadata to be human readable, searchable and maintainable if needed, as well as it will be input to a number of code-generation pipelines.
+As maintenance tasks on the scraped metadata, we can consider correcting typos in the scraped documentation and improving example configurations, and the similar.
 A concrete example of a scraped registry metadata document for a resource named `azurerm_analysis_services_server` of the native Terraform provider [terraform-provider-azurerm] could be as follows: